klovaaxel/meeting-room-display/README.md

 5. Enter room/screen name, and your ICS url on the webpage and press continue and the info should be displayed.
     - If you used a proxy server to get around [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues use the link you get from it.
+6. You can also add the name and ics url into the url by appending ?name=YourName&icsurl=YourICSURL.
+This can be done for sharing links to your rooms calendar/availabilty

 ## How to contribute
 1. Create a fork of this project